Family Food on the Table

 The tortillas, chicken mixture and cheese all bake together into a beautiful layered casserole that is going to bring smiles to your dinner table.

-And if you love a casserole like I do (especially because you can prep them then stick it in the oven and dinner is done!), check out these others.
+And if you love a casserole like I do (especially because you can prep them then stick it in the oven and dinner is done!), some of our other favorites are my mom's chicken divan, chicken and rice casserole and this fun chicken fajita casserole.

 Oh, and in case you're wondering about today's recipe name (cause there's no Ranch seasoning or Ranch dressing involved here), it's named after the famous King Ranch in Texas.